Skip to content

 h(tag, props, children)

-• tag: String HTML tag name or component function
+• tag: String HTML tag name, component function, or registered component name

-• props: Object containing element properties and event handlers
+• props: Object containing element properties, event handlers, and special properties

 • children: Array of child elements (virtual nodes or strings)